-Students should start their preparatory work by the commencement of the second semester of their third year study.
+Students should start their preparatory work by the commencement of the second semester usually at their third-year of study.
 An orientation will be provided for the following:

 - Basic skills in undertaking practical training - Planning and scheduling for successful completion of assessment instruments - Information on searching national/international work-base employment, attachments etc.